 What’s In Energy Drinks?

-Specific ingredients vary by manufacturers and brands.
+Specific ingredients vary by manufacturer and brand.

 The stimulant’s effects on your body depend largely on the amount of caffeine you consume.
 That, in turn, depends on much is in the food or drink you’re consuming, and how much of it you eat or drink.